 - a.
-Development on this site should: - provide passive and active recreation opportunities with year-round adaptable community gathering spaces for all ages and abilities; and, - ii. explore mixed-use development opportunities in various built forms and building scales.
+Comprehensive redevelopment in this area should be designed to: - i. provide passive and active recreation opportunities with year-round adaptable community gathering spaces for all ages and abilities: - ii. explore mixed-use development opportunities in various built forms and building scales; - iii. provide wayfinding throughout the site; and, - iv. provide safe pedestrian connection within the site.